'Tomb Raider,' Franchise Nadir

 Tomb Raider — the (deep breath) movie of the reboot of the twentysomething-year-old video game franchise that was previously adapted into a pair of Angelina Jolie-starring adventures in the early aughts — was directed by one Roar Uthaug (!), who in this English-language debut demonstrates the visionary ability that eluded the big-time directors of generations past.
 For lo, he has secured the requisite tank-top, and inside it he has secured Alicia Vikander, the Swedish Oscar winner who has evidently been waiting for a project that would showcase her formidable grip strength.

-In Tomb Raider, she dangles from a variety of objects (tree branches, cliffsides, rusted-ut World War II bombers) above a hodgepodge of hazards (angry seas, bottomless pits, Dominic West's hair extensions).
+In Tomb Raider, she dangles from a variety of objects (tree branches, cliffsides, rusted-out World War II bombers) above a hodgepodge of hazards (angry seas, bottomless pits, Dominic West's hair extensions).
 Tom Holland, our current Amazing Spider-Man, has never flouted gravity with such sweat-stained elan.

 In this iteration of video game hero Lara Croft, she's the daughter of a widowed and incredibly rich businessman of some unspecified kind who mysteriously vanished seven years prior.
 That'd be Mr. West, a way-too-frequent presence in voiceover, going on and on about "The Ordeals of Himiko," "the Cavern of Souls," "the Faces of Himiko," and finally, Himiko's "Army of 1,000 Handmaidens," who presumably vanquish all Enemies of Himiko with their fully-functional reproductive organs and/or armloads of Emmy Awards.